PetrosChristopoulos/News-Sites-Scraping/README.md

 These media outlets have broad recognition and influence in covering political issues in Greece.

+## Conclusion

-* It is important to note that the chosen category for this research is "Politics"—a field where divisive rhetoric and polarization frequently emerge and evolve across various dimensions.
+It is important to note that the chosen category for this research is "Politics"—a field where divisive rhetoric and polarization frequently emerge and evolve across various dimensions.